Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 ### Sending an SMS Message Programmatically

 You can easily send an SMS message programmatically using an API like the one we have at Vonage.
-In this section, I will show you how to send an SMS message in less than twenty lines of code.
+I will now show you how to send an SMS message in less than twenty lines of code.

 <sign-up number></sign-up>